 So normally I would have tossed the boules into the fridge and gone about my business knowing they wouldn’t be ready until the morning.
-Well keep in mind what I said up above: whole wheat flour ferments at a much more rapid pace.
-To ensure I did not over proof my dough, I performed the “finger dent test” several times throughout the day and evening.
-At about 6:30pm I noticed the loaves looked like they were ready to go, the finger dent sprung back slowly and did not completely fill in.
+We’ll keep in mind what I said up above that whole wheat flour ferments at a rapid pace.
+To ensure I did not overproof my dough, I performed the “poke test” several times throughout the day and evening.
+At about 6:30 p.m.
+I noticed the loaves looked like they were ready to go, the finger poke sprung back slowly and did not completely fill in.
 Bake time!
-I am curious to know what would have happened if I would have waited until the morning to bake, would these loaves have been more open?
-Next attempt I’ll bake one and retard one until the morning.

 After one hour, take one of your loaves out of the fridge and cut a piece of parchment paper to place on top of the basket containing the dough.
 Take your peel and then put it on top of those two and quickly invert it so the dough is now resting on the parchment paper and the peel.

 When scoring these whole wheat loaves, don’t go too deep!
 Since there is less rise than with white bread, you want to score lighter than you normally would so you can coax out a bit more rise while still guiding the loaf in the direction you want.
 On one loaf I did a very light “X” shape and the other my usual crescent slash.
 Both came out very nice.

 Place the dough into the combo cooker and cook covered for 20 minutes at 500ºF.
 After 20 minutes reduce the heat to 450ºF, leave the dough covered, and cook for an additional 10 minutes.
 After this time, take the lid off and cook for an additional 30 minutes at 450ºF, until done.